 Criminal Justice: Is Justice Blind?
+(Prof. Sandra Reid)

 This course will lay the ground work for the study of criminal justice by analyzing and describing the agencies of justice and the procedures they use to identify and treat criminal offenders.
 The course will also cover issues such as race, gender, economics and mental health and how these issues may play a part in the delivery of justice.
-Scholars will have the opportunity to experience firsthand different criminal justice agencies such local district and civil courts, local law enforcement agencies and juvenile justice correctional facilities, and will hear from experts who work in the field. ou will read, write response papers, and lead discussions on relevant issues and diverse views that shape the criminal justice field.
+Scholars will have the opportunity to experience firsthand different criminal justice agencies such local district and civil courts, local law enforcement agencies and juvenile justice correctional facilities, and will hear from experts who work in the field.
+You will read, write response papers, and lead discussions on relevant issues and diverse views that shape the criminal justice field.

-The Brain: A User’s Guide
+The Brain: A User’s Guide (Dr. Mat Gendle)

 This course serves as an introduction to the functions of the brain.
 Scholars will learn about the workings of their brain through a multi-disciplinary approach that includes insights from the fields of biology, chemistry, physics, psychology, clinical medicine, sociology, computer science and philosophy.
 You will develop an understanding that individual uniqueness is the result of a complex mix of biological, social and environmental factors.
 This course is designed to promote the notion that science is fun and cool and is intended to encourage scholar interest in, and excitement about, science and medicine.